tty-pt/metal/README.md

 I've come to a point in my life where I don't feel like putting up with the bullshit anymore.
-I want to do something with my life, as a gift to someone I love.
+I want to do something with my life, as a gift to someone I love, and there isn't a horrible creature I wouldn't slice to gain xp.

 # Motivation
 Well I just mentioned the most important one but from a technical standpoint a C WebAssembly kernel seemed interesting and I couldn't get Emscripten to work on OpenBSD.